zzhenglab/comp-prob-solv/book/lecture-05-integration.md

 # Lecture 5: Chemical Bonding and Numerical Integration

-The covalent bond is a cornerstone in the chemical sciences, dictating the chemical and physical properties of organic matter and also playing an important role in inorganic and solid-state/materials chemistry.
-The covalent bond is a quantum mechanical phenomenon, where electrons in atomic orbitals are shared between atoms, causing these atomic orbitals to hybridize and form molecular orbitals.
+The covalent bond plays a central role in the chemical sciences, dictating the chemical and physical properties of organic matter.
+It also plays an important role in inorganic, solid-state, and materials chemistry.
+The covalent bond is a quantum mechanical phenomenon where electrons in atomic orbitals are shared between atoms, causing these atomic orbitals to hybridize and form molecular orbitals.
 The hybridization of atomic orbitals is primarily governed by the energetic similarity of the atomic orbitals involved and their spatial proximity and orientation.
 In quantum chemistry, the latter is quantified using the overlap integral, which takes the following form:

 $$
 S = \int_0^{\infty} \int_0^{\pi} \int_0^{2\pi} \psi_i^*(r, \theta, \phi) \psi_j(r, \theta, \phi) r^2 \sin(\theta) dr d\theta d\phi
 $$

 Here, $\psi_i$ and $\psi_j$ are the atomic orbitals of atoms $i$ and $j$, respectively.
 These atomic orbitals are written in spherical coordinates, where the volume element of integration is $r^2 \sin(\theta) dr d\theta d\phi$.
-We will come back to this, but first, let us discuss what an integral really is.
+We will come back to this, but first, let us discuss what an integral is.

+## Analytical vs. Numerical Integration

-### What is an Integral?
+### What Is an Integral?

-The formal definition of an (Riemann) integral is the limit of a sum of areas of rectangles under a curve.
+The formal definition of a *Riemann integral* is the limit of the sum of areas of rectangles under a curve.
 The integral of a function $f(x)$ over an interval $[a, b]$ is given by:

 $$
 \int_a^b f(x) dx = \lim_{n \to \infty} \sum_{i=1}^{n} f(x_i) \Delta x
 $$

-In other words, an integral is a sum with really small increments (as small as possible).
+In other words, an integral is a sum with really small increments (*i.e.*, as small as possible).
 Therefore, calculating an integral numerically amounts to computing the area of a series of rectangles along $x$, where the height of the rectangle is the function $y$ value at that point.
 There are several methods to achieve an accurate value of the integral with the fewest number of computations, such as the trapezoidal rule, Simpson's rule, and Gaussian quadrature.
-In this lecture, we will focus on the Riemann sum when we write our own integratrion codes and then move on to the trapezoidal rule, which is implemented in scipy and numpy.
+In this lecture, we will focus on the Riemann sum when we write our integration codes and then move on to the trapezoidal rule implemented in Scipy and NumPy.

-### Let Us Put This To the Test
+### Analytical Integration

 Let's consider the function $f(x) = x^2$ over the interval $[0, 1]$.
 The integral of this function is: